-2. STATUTORY DECLARATION – (A Statutory Declaration (provided in the vetting pack) is ONLY required if you resided outside of Ireland after the age of 18, for less than six months and/or more than ten years ago
+2. STATUTORY DECLARATION – (A Statutory Declaration (provided in the vetting pack) is ONLY required if you resided outside of Ireland after the age of 18, for less than six months

 If you are required to submit a Statutory Declaration Form, this must be signed and stamped by a Commissioner for Oaths.

 Please note that the said declaration may be accepted by Dublin City University in the following restricted circumstances only:

 - Where clearance can only be obtained by resident citizens and would pose a risk for the student to return to obtain this clearance, DCU will seek guidance from relevant embassies;